 However, you have a limited amount of time to file your case.
 According to O.C.G.A. § 9-3-33, you generally have two years to pursue a personal injury or wrongful death lawsuit.

 If your case is against a government entity (such as an accident involving a government vehicle), the statute of limitations is shorter.
-Under O.C.G.A. § 36-33-5, you have six months to sue a city, O.C.G.A. § 36-11-1 allows one year to sue a county, and O.C.G.A. § 50-21-26 gives one year to file suit against the state.
+Under O.C.G.A. § 36-33-5, you have six months to sue a city, O.C.G.A. § 36-11-1 allows one year to sue a county, and O.C.G.A. § 50-21-26 gives you one year to file suit against the state.

 Kaine Law Can Get Started on Your Truck Accident Case Today